Gowdy-symmetric cosmological models with Cauchy horizons ruled by non-closed null generators: Abstract

 \section{Abstract}

 Smooth Gowdy-symmetric generalized Taub-NUT solutions are a class of inhomogeneous cosmological models with spatial three-sphere topology.
-They have a past Cauchy horizon with closed null-generators, and they are generally expected to develop a second Cauchy horizon in the future.
+They have a past Cauchy horizon with closed null-generators, and they have been shown to to develop a second, regular Cauchy horizon in the future, unless in special, well-defined singular cases.
 Here we generalize these models to allow for past Cauchy horizons ruled by \emph{non-closed} null generators.
 In particular, we show local and global existence of such a class of solutions with two functional degrees of freedom.
 This removes a periodicity condition for the asymptotic data at the past Cauchy horizon that was required before.
-Moreover, we derive a three-parametric family of exact solutions within that class and study some of its properties.
+Moreover, we derive a three-parametric family of exact solutions within that class and study its properties.